gaylem/adyen-checkout-sandbox/src/googlepay/GOOGLE_PAY_CHALLENGES.md

 ### Minimum requirements:
 * No specific requirements in terms of versions
-* Depending on what components/dropin and API version you are using, you will need to adjust their code
+* Depending on what components/dropin and API version you are using, you will need to adjust your code
-* If you are using components and API earlier than 3.13.0 and v64, you will need to add the following configuration object in their code:
+* If you are using components and API earlier than 3.13.0 and v64, you will need to add the following configuration object in your code:

 ![config object](/src/googlepay/config.png)